sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.md

  }}}

-== Geometry ==

 == Graph Theory ==

-  1. FIXME: summarize #6085

-  1.  '''Improve accuracy of graph eigenvalues  (Ticket #6258)''', Rob Beezer.
-New routines compute eigenvalues and eigenvectors of integer matrices more precisely than before.
-Rather than convert adjacency matrices of graphs to computations over the reals or complexes, this patch retains adjacency matrices as matrices over the integers, yielding more accurate and informative results for eigenvalues, eigenvectors, and eigenspaces.

-    *  Examples follow for a circuit on 8 vertices:
+ * Fast compiled graphs {{{c_graph}}} (Robert Miller) -- The Python package [[http://networkx.lanl.gov|NetworkX]] version 0.36 is currently the default graph implementation in Sage.
+The goal of fast compiled graphs, or {{{c_graph}}}, is to be the default implementation of graph theory in Sage.
+The c_graph implementation is developed using Cython, which allows graph theoretic computations to run at the speed of C. The {{{c_graph}}} backend is implemented in the module {{{sage/graphs/base/c_graph.pyx}}}.
+This module is called by higher-level frontends in {{{sage/graphs/}}}.
+Where support is provided for using {{{c_graph}}}, graph theoretic computations is usually more efficient than using NetworkX.
+For example, the following timing statistics were obtained using the machine sage.math:
  {{{#!python numbers=off
-g = graphs.CycleGraph(8)
+# NetworkX 0.36

+sage: time G = Graph(1000000, implementation="networkx")
+CPU times: user 8.74 s, sys: 0.27 s, total: 9.01 s Wall time: 9.08 s

+# c_graph

+sage: time G = Graph(1000000, implementation="c_graph")
+CPU times: user 0.01 s, sys: 0.14 s, total: 0.15 s Wall time: 0.19 s
  }}}

-    *  Integer eigenvalues are exact, irrational eigenvalues are more precise, making multiplicities easier to determine.
+ Here, we see an efficiency gain of up to 47x using {{{c_graph}}}.

+ * Improve accuracy of graph eigenvalues (Rob Beezer) -- New routines compute eigenvalues and eigenvectors of integer matrices more precisely than before.
+Rather than convert adjacency matrices of graphs to computations over the real or complex fields, adjacency matrices are retained as matrices over the integers, yielding more accurate and informative results for eigenvalues, eigenvectors, and eigenspaces.
+Here is a comparison involving the computation of graph spectrum:
  {{{#!python numbers=off
+# BEFORE

+sage: g = graphs.CycleGraph(8); g
+Cycle graph: Graph on 8 vertices
 sage: g.spectrum()

+[-2.0,
+ -1.41421356237,
+ -1.41421356237,
+ 4.02475820828e-18,
+ 6.70487495185e-17,
+ 1.41421356237,
+ 1.41421356237,
+ 2.0]

+# AFTER

+sage: g = graphs.CycleGraph(8); g
+Cycle graph: Graph on 8 vertices
+sage: g.spectrum()
 [2, 1.414213562373095?, 1.414213562373095?, 0, 0, -1.414213562373095?, -1.414213562373095?, -2]
  }}}

-    *  Similar comments apply to eigenvectors.
+ Integer eigenvalues are now exact, irrational eigenvalues are more precise than previously, making multiplicities easier to determine.
+Similar comments apply to eigenvectors:
  {{{#!python numbers=off
 sage: g.eigenvectors()

 [(2, [